compi-migui/tfg-doc/src/md/30_intro.md

 >   ...the effort by the Open Science Collaboration to replicate 100 results that were systematically sampled from three top-tier journals in psychology: (_a_) Only 36% of the replication efforts yielded significant findings, (_b_) 32% of the original findings were no longer significant when combined with the new data, (_c_) effect sizes in the replication studies were about half the size of those in the original studies, and (_d_) failures to replicate were related to features of the original study (e.g., replication failures were more common in social than in cognitive psychological studies and in studies reporting surprising rather than intuitive findings) (p.
 489)

 While the replication crisis first came up in the context of the field of psychology, it has brought to the foreground replicability and reproducibility issues in other social and natural sciences.
-Perhaps most relevant to this work, @kapoor_leakage_2023 discuss how the usage of machine learning adds fuel to this fire, surveying "22 papers that identify pitfalls in the adoption of ML methods across 17 fields, collectively affecting 294 papers".
+Perhaps most relevant to this final degree thesis, @kapoor_leakage_2023 discuss how the usage of machine learning adds fuel to this fire, surveying "22 papers that identify pitfalls in the adoption of ML methods across 17 fields, collectively affecting 294 papers".
 Which, together with the lack of "systemic solutions that have been deployed for these failures", they argue supports the view "that ML-based science is suffering from a reproducibility crisis".

 To wrap up the topic, we simply cannot discuss the issues without at least briefly mentioning potential causes.
 In the context of the field of psychology, @lilienfeld_psychologys_2017 confronts the impact of what he calls "grant culture", wherein the methods of allocation of research funding and the pressures exerted by employing institutions on researchers to obtain that funding (both positive "e.g., tenure, promotion, awards, salary increases, resources" and negative "e.g., threats of being denied tenure and promotion, loss of laboratory space and graduate student access") leads to several negative consequences, among them: